httpwg/wg-materials/ietf101/minutes.md

 - Mark Nottingham
   - if not caching, ORIGIN makes sense
-  - Patrick: didn't envisige that ORIGIN would be just a bunch of settings
+  - Patrick: didn't envisage that ORIGIN would be just a bunch of settings
   - maybe new frame type would make sense, but how do you cache it?

 Explore on the list